Set Current Location

 Situated inside Dublin's Trinity College, Oscar Wilde Centre was established in the year 1998.
 It remains a highly regarded teaching and academic research unit offering post-graduate courses.
 The structure which houses the center is the same where the great writer was born.
 Noted poets Gerald Dawe and Brendan Kennelly established the center which offers M.Phil in Irish Writing, the first ever such program in Ireland.

 Charles Dickens' novels famously chronicled the lives and dramas of 19th century London in the throes of the industrial revolution, and his portrayal of slums and workhouses drew on his own family's experiences of poverty and debt.
+However, The Charles Dickens Museum is anything but bleak, unlike the lives of his characters.
 The drawing room of the Dickens' House where he held literary salons has been lovingly restored, and elsewhere you can view all manner of Dickens paraphernalia including personal letters and notes as well as manuscripts and first editions of his books.

 The bustling neighborhood of Castello is home to one of the most interesting bookshops in the city.
 One look inside Libreria Acqua Alta, and you'll fall in love with the place.
 Books appear to have ransacked the entire store, spilling over from the bookshelves to every conceivable space in the sparse area, from the decorative gondola to the out-of-place bathtub.
 The chaotic set up has a strange charm to it, and has made the bookshop, a well-loved institution in the city.
 Needless to say, the store's collection is eclectic.